ajfisher/building-droids-with-js/slides.md

 the pins to turn on and off?

 Wouldn’t it be cool to have some sort of abstraction for LEDs which are super common and be able to interact with them in standard ways?
+Wouldn't it be great to be able to do this for all sorts of common hardware?

 Well we can, thanks to a project called Johnny Five that was kicked off about 2 years ago by a chap called Rick Waldron.